 Talk about the changes in environment that led me to change in my character (use examples from Kuroko when he moved to a new high school)

 Tetsuya Kuroko is the main character of the anime “Kuroko’s Basketball”.
-At the beginning of the series, he enters a new high school, where he joins the basketball team.
+At the beginning of the series, he enters a new high school where he joins the basketball team.
 Kuroko is an introvert who occasionally disappears to avoid attention and keeps his words to himself.
 As the show progresses, Kuroko clearly shows character development as he learns how to talk freely with his teammates.
-He had played basketball at his previous school, but his team had not been very friendly a few years ago.
-As a result, socializing with his new teammates was a form of practice for him in developing his social skills.
+He played basketball at his previous school, but his team had not been very friendly a few years ago.
+As a result, socializing with his new teammates does not come that naturally for him.
+Rather, he continuously practices developing his social skills.
 He became more expressive, especially when it came to defending his teammates from fights with basketball players from other schools.
-His steadfast progress in communication and charisma gave him better chemistry with his teammates and coach, and led to their team winning more because of his cooperation. resulting in him not only being able to communicate with his team and coach, but also with other people outside of the court, like his ex-coach, foreigners and his love interest.
+His steadfast progress in communication and charisma creates better chemistry with his new teammates and coach, and this leads to their team winning more because of their teamwork.
+By the end of the show, he is not only able to communicate with his team and coach but also with other people outside of the court, like his ex-coach, foreigners, and his love interest.

-I relate to Kuroko because a few years ago, I also wasn’t one to talk.
-I was timid and found myself easily overwhelmed by social interactions with others, as it heaved pressure on me and my young, frightful self would stop talking.
-This frequently happened to the point where my parents confronted me about this, because I would always tremble upon being introduced to new people, most of them being my father’s friends.
-Constantly pressured, I chose to follow the advice of my parents, knowing that as the oldest brother, I had to set an example and start acting “mature”, something me and classmates always thought we had.
-I started practicing eye contact and working collaboratively with others through talking, especially in school projects.
-My sister, the oldest sibling in the family, is also a major role model to me.
-Her boldness and ‘social butterfly’ energy would always flaunt her charisma towards others.
-I took note of the conversations she had, as she was able to hold up conversations with everyone (including my father’s friends).
-It then became a habit for me to observe the body language of others and their confidence in speaking.
+I relate to Kuroko because a few years ago, I was known to be a quiet boy.
+I was timid and found myself easily overwhelmed by social interactions with others, as I felt pressured to perform under the attention of others, and my young, frightful self would stop talking.
+This happened frequently, to the point where my parents were worried about my ability to handle social situations.
+In middle school, under the growing pressure of fitting in as a teenager, I chose to follow the advice of my parents and learn how to interact with others.
+As the oldest brother, I wanted to set an example and start acting more mature in front of my younger sibling.
+I started practicing maintaining eye contact and being more collaborative and communicative with others, especially in school projects.
+My sister, the oldest sibling in the family, was also a major role model to me.
+I took note of the conversations she had as she was able to hold up conversations with everyone, including people who seemingly had nothing in common with her, like my father’s friends.
+It then became a habit for me to observe the body language of others as well as their confidence in speaking.
 Eventually, I started to imitate my dad’s communication skills, my mom’s confidence, and my teachers' eloquence.
 This in turn improved my ability to express myself and my initiative to talk to others.

-Both Kuroko and I initially didn’t talk much and preferred for our presence not to be shown.
-However, after experiencing and adapting ourselves to these new environments, we embraced change in our social and interactive skills, through experience and practice.
+Both Kuroko and I initially didn’t talk much and preferred to be the wallflowers.
+However, after pushing ourselves in new environments, we successfully broke out of our comfort zone and eventually nurtured our social and interactive skills through experience and practice.
 This proved vital for our future encounters with others.

 You’ve done quite a good job in highlighting your personal growth!
 There is vulnerability and honesty in your anecdote, which makes this prompt more personal.
 What can be improved is the ending, though.